-The Denver Day of Rock is a free, annual musical fundraiser late May in downtown Denver that transforms the 16th Street mall into a rockin’ block party.
+The Denver Day of Rock is a free, annual musical fundraiser late May in downtown Denver that transforms the 16th Street Mall into a rockin’ block party.
 Enjoy free music on five different stages throughout the day, while helping raise money for children’s nonprofits.
-Plus, it’s a good excuse to get out on the walking mall, with its great shops, free tram, delicious restaurants and nightlife destinations.
+It’s a good excuse to get out and walk the mall with its great shops, free tram, delicious restaurants, and nightlife destinations.

 You can also purchase VIP passes, which give you access to catering and open bars at five different VIP lounges throughout the mall.
 If you plan on eating, drinking and hanging out for the whole day, this isn't a bad deal.
-Plus, the tickets raise money for nonprofits.
+The tickets raise money for non-profits.

-The colorful tulips that fill Boulder’s Pearl Street Mall draw photographers, artists and travelers every year.
+The colorful tulips that fill Boulder’s Pearl Street Mall draw photographers, artists, and travelers throughout the year.
 They’re the perfect backdrop to a spring family portrait and yet another reason to visit Pearl Street.
-The walking mall itself is always entertaining, with buskers, live music and great people-watching.
+The walking mall itself is always entertaining, with buskers, live music, and great people-watching.
 Spring is the best season to watch the tulips begin to bloom and come to life.

-Get close to a piece of ancient history — way, way ancient — at Dinosaur Ridge in Morrison, where you can see awe-inspiring traces that dinosaurs used to live here.
-See dino tracks, fossils and bones, as you explore the so-called Dinosaur Highway.
+Get close to a piece of ancient history - way, way ancient - at Dinosaur Ridge in Morrison, where you can see awe-inspiring traces that dinosaurs used to live here.
+See dino tracks, fossils, and bones, as you explore the so-called Dinosaur Highway.
 There's exhibit halls to explore, talks to listen to from dinosaur experts, and guided bus tours to take throughout the area.

-If you don’t mind venturing farther from Denver, La Junta also has a dinosaur trail in the Picketwire Canyonlands.
+If you don’t mind venturing farther from Denver, La Junta also has a dinosaur trail in the Picketwire Canyonlands to explore, too.

 Get a taste of the tropics, without leaving the state, during the unique Rainforest Yoga class at the Butterfly Pavilion in Westminster.
 The class is surrounded by beautiful plants in the warm oasis.
 If you’re lucky, a butterfly may land on your hand while you hold the warrior pose.